hamza-haleem/SQL-Data-Jobs-Market-Insights/README.md

 *Top Recruiting Companies by Pay and Demand*
 ## What I Learned
-- How to structure SQL queries for both simple aggregations and complex joins
+- How to design SQL queries for exploratory and comparative analysis.
-- Using window functions (ROW_NUMBER, RANK) to rank job titles by salary and demand
-- Importance of role-specific analysis (e.g., Data Analyst) for deeper insights
+- The importance of structuring queries with CTEs, window functions, and aggregations.
+- Practical insights into the job market such as demand trends, salary distribution, and skill relevance.
+- How to transform SQL outputs into business-friendly insights.
+- Leveraging AI tools like ChatGPT to quickly summarize findings and validate insights.
 - How to document a technical project for sharing on GitHub
 ## Conclusion
 - The analysis shows clear differences in salary and demand across job roles, companies, and countries.